mermatriarchy/timesheet_tracker/README.md

 `yarn test`

 ## Notes, Process & Scalability
 I used Ruby on Rails & React because they're the libraries/frameworks I'm most comfortable using & have the most experience with.
 If this app were to grow in size & complexity, I would've set up my database tables a bit differently.
-Inititally, I was planning on setting them up like this:

-But decided to keep things simple because I wanted to be able to build an app with fuller test coverage.
+Inititally, I was planning on setting them up [like this](https://drive.google.com/file/d/1swzlVIlYwa9kfIIQGNXQjI65CzsynPGF/view?usp=sharing), but decided to keep things simple because I wanted to be able to build an app with fuller test coverage.
 I figured that introducing complexity would require writing more tests, but I wanted to be able to write test coverage within the time I was given, so I opted for a single table.

 Additionally, I'd make some of the calculations more dynamic.
 For this app, a project was either billable or not, but I'd like to be able to calculate the percentage billable/not billable instead of just rendering 100% or 0% billable in the table.
 I'd also add some rules/validations in the controller or in the input form to make sure that a user couldn't enter an hourly rate for projects that had already been marked as not billable.
 (Having relational tables with reference columns would also help with this.)